sparkflows/sparkflows-docs/docs/quick-start/04-build-dashboard.rst

 Save the Dashboard
 ==================

-Finally ``Save`` the Dashboard.
+Finally save the dashboard.

-In order to view the Dashboard, click on the 'View' button.
+In order to view the dashboard, click on the 'View' button.

 View the Dashboard
 ==================

-Click on the ``View`` button to view the dashboard.
+Click on the  'View' button to view the dashboard.

-The Dashboard shows the content from the latest execution of the Workflow.
+The dashboard shows the content from the latest execution of the workflow.

-If the workflow has never been executed, the Dashboard would show empty content.
+If the workflow has never been executed, the dashboard would not show anything.

 .. figure:: ../_assets/tutorials/quickstart/14.PNG